neoforged/Documentation/docs/items/tools.md

 ## Custom Tool Sets

-A tool set typically consists of five items: a pickaxe, an axe, a shovel, a hoe and a sword.
-(Swords aren't tools in the classical sense, but are included here for consistency as well.
+A tool set typically consists of five items: a pickaxe, an axe, a shovel, a hoe and a sword (swords aren't tools in the classical sense, but are included here for consistency as well).
 All of these tools are implemented using the following eight [data components][datacomponents]:

 - `DataComponents#MAX_DAMAGE` and `#DAMAGE` for durability
 - `#MAX_STACK_SIZE` to set the stack size to `1`